bionomia/bionomia/README.md

      $ RACK_ENV=production bundle exec ./bin/bulk_claim.rb --file "gbif_claims.csv"

+The above recreates the caches and so cached file permissions may need to be set prior to its execution.
+The above also deletes records that originated from the source, which sometimes is extremely show to execute.
+One way to speed this up is to do:

+     mysql> DELETE FROM user_occurrences WHERE created_by = 2 ORDER BY id DESC;

 ### Step 6: Populate Search in Elasticsearch

      $ RACK_ENV=production bundle exec ./bin/populate_search.rb --index agent